What Is NoFap? What Are the Benefits?

 NoFap’s Benefits, According to Science

-Does NoFap work?
-Unfortunately for NoFappers, there’s not much in the way of scientific evidence to correlate sexual dysfunction or sex addiction with porn addiction or excessive masturbation.
+Is there science behind NoFap?
+Unfortunately for NoFappers, or fapstronauts, there’s not much in the way of scientific evidence to correlate sexual dysfunction or sex addiction with porn addiction or excessive masturbation.

-Many of the proposed benefits of NoFap are anecdotally offered by members.
-But thus far, research has fallen short of proving a link between excessive amounts of porn (or masturbation) and any dysfunction — mental or physical.
+Many of the proposed benefits of NoFap are anecdotally offered by members in anonymous online forums.
+But thus far, research hasn’t proved a link between excessive amounts of porn (or masturbation) and any dysfunction — mental or physical.

-The only science behind NoFap seems to point to a correlation between people who have sexual dysfunction and a self-perceived porn addiction.
+The only science behind NoFap seems to point to a correlation between people who have sexual dysfunctions like PE and ED and a “self-perceived” porn addiction.

-Though the study’s authors went so far as to recommend healthcare professionals consider porn addiction a contributing factor when someone with it experiences erectile dysfunction, they did not believe that the two have a precise cause-and-effect relationship.
+Though the study’s authors went so far as to recommend healthcare professionals consider porn addiction a contributing factor when someone with it experiences ED, they did not believe that the two have a precise cause-and-effect relationship.

-That said, there’s a thread of truth running through this argument: self-perception is important, and if you feel ashamed of your masturbation or porn habits, that may be worthy of a conversation with your healthcare provider, regardless.
+That said, there’s a thread of truth running through this argument: self-perception is important, and if you feel ashamed of your masturbation or porn habits, it may be worth a conversation with your healthcare provider, regardless.

-Want to learn more about the benefits of not ejaculating for 7 days?
-Check out our other article.
+You may also want to learn more about the benefits of not ejaculating for 7 days.

 The Risks of NoFap